lighthouse-web3/go-ds-s3/README.md

 ## Contribute

 Feel free to join in.
 All welcome.
-Open an [issue](https://github.com/ipfs/go-ipfs-example-plugin/issues)!
+Open an [issue](https://github.com/samperfect/go-ds-s3/issues)!

-This repository falls under the IPFS [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).

 ### Want to hack on IPFS?